Necrossin/NONSENSE/README.md

 # Supported headsets

-- All Oculus devices (Quest might require a Link cable, but I am not 100% sure)
+- All Oculus devices (Quest might require a Link cable, but I have not tested it)
 - Valve Index
 - HTC Vive
 - Windows Mixed Reality